Gringo Star: Career

-The band released the album Floating Out To See that they recorded, mixed, and produced themselves, at Studio 234 Atlanta, released October 22, 2013, on their own label, My Anxious Mouth Records.
-This album, too, garnered positive attention, with some music writers picking it as one of the 10 best albums of the year and one saying that it was a "testament of what can be done if you take a risk or simply use your imagination."
+The band released the album Floating Out To See which they recorded, mixed, and produced themselves at Studio 234 Atlanta, released on October 22nd, 2013, on their own label: My Anxious Mouth Records.
+This album also garnered positive attention, with some music writers picking it as one of the 10 best albums of the year and one saying that it was a "testament of what can be done if you take a risk or simply use your imagination."
 Their song "Find a Love" from Floating Out to See was featured as the "Song of the Day" by KEXP.
 Amazing for a self-released album from an independent band, the album reached #29 on the CMJ Top 200 charts and #13 on the FMQB Submodern Charts.
 Kaufmann left the band in 2013.

 In 2014, Gringo Star released a 7-inch vinyl record issued by Dizzybird Records out of Grand Rapids, Michigan, featuring "Long Time Gone" and "World of Spin," the latter premiered by Paste Magazine on September 18, 2014.

 Gringo Star announced in March 2015 the band had completed its fourth full-length album.
 It previewed a single from the album, "Undone," on May 22, 2015 on Pop Matters.
 During its annual pilgrimage to SXSW in 2016, Gringo Star signed with Nevado Music.
 The full album, "The Sides and In Between," was released on August 26, 2016.
 The first video release from the album, the song "Rotten," is currently on view at Pure Volume.

 Gringo Star has been profiled in Spin and several times has recorded at Daytrotter and Paste Magazine.

-In 2013 Nicholas Furiuele married Julia while Peter is married to Anna Barattin, both are members of the band Shantih Shantih.
+In 2013, Nicholas Furiuele married Julia while Peter is married to Anna Barattin, both are members of the band Shantih Shantih.